Phased Plan for Resumption of Services at PUL

 - HathiTrust Emergency Access Service to digital versions of millions of volumes disabled due to the restoration of access to print collections.

 - Circulation of BorrowDirect materials resumes as soon as there are a sufficient number of BorrowDirect Libraries ready to circulate these materials.

 - Enhanced Digitization Service implemented.
 In light of the increased demand for digital access to books not available through the HathiTrust, as well as requests for materials held in the Library’s special collections, a significant ramp-up of digitization efforts is required.
 Additional staff, scanners, and digitization equipment will be deployed.
 Patrons may request the digitization of any analog resource, subject to copyright restrictions.

 - Graduate students may schedule appointments to pick up materials from their carrels, if they have not already done so.

 - Physical spaces prepared for limited return of patrons in Phase 3, with the addition of further signage regarding safety protocols and traffic flow.

-PHASE 3: Partial reopening (on successful completion of Phase 2 objectives and state law permit) of some Library buildings to Princeton University patrons only
+Partial reopening (on successful completion of Phase 2 objectives and State law permitting) of some Library buildings to Princeton University patrons only

 - Book pick-up and return services remain in effect.